bbkr/JSON-RPC/README.md

 ## ADVANCED STUFF

 Examples above _make easy things easy_.

 Now it is time to make _hard things possible_.

+### Protocol versions

+There are 3 specs of JSON-RPC published:

+* [1.0](http://json-rpc.org/wiki/specification) - Vanilla spec support is on TODO list.
+* [1.1](http://json-rpc.org/wd/JSON-RPC-1-1-WD-20060807.html) - This one is unlikely to be supported as it is not popular and requires complex two-level error handlers.
+* [2.0](http://jsonrpc.org/spec.html) - This one is almost fully supported, notifications and batches are on TODO list.

+### Can I bind server to other port that 8080?

+Use port param.

+    JSON::RPC::Server.new( port => 9999 ...

-### Should I use class name vs object instance as server handler?
+### Should I use class name or object instance as server handler?

 You can use both.
 Using class name results in static dispatch while using object instance allows you to initialize attributes in your class.